Mikezh1/Vibration_Analyzer/README.md

-# Vibration-Analyzser based on FreeRTOS+STM32
+# Vibration-Analyzer based on FreeRTOS+STM32

 Embedded Software Design with `FreeRTOS and STM32F103C8T6` (FFT Vibration Signal Processing) and PC Software Design with `Python` and PyQt